Getting started

 1. During bootstrap, the host application attempts to load predefined modules and calls a registration function with a specific name and signature for each successfully loaded module.

-2. During registration, a module receives the shared services of the federated application and use them to dynamically register its routes and navigation items.
+2. During registration, a module receives the runtime of the application and use the instance to dynamically register its routes and navigation items.

 3. Once all the modules are registered, the host application will create a React Router instance with the registered routes and renders a navigation menu with the registered navigation items.

-That's a nutshell overview.
+This is a high-level overview.
 Of course, there is more to it, but these are the main ideas.

 # Guiding principles